msobanjo/courseware/topics/terraform/modules/tf_configuration_language/README.md

 Even though both windows and unix style line endings are supported you should use the unix style ones.

+This is to make sure that Terraform is reading the configuration file that you made correctly.

 Windows line endings are represented as `\r\n` where unix are `\n`.

 *Module* is a one or more configuration files in the same directory where the configuration files are either with `.tf` or `.tf.json` extension.